MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/get-started/app-hello-kusto.md

 ---
-title: 'Hello Kusto: Create your first application - Azure Data Explorer'
+title: 'Hello Kusto: Create your first app - Azure Data Explorer'
-description: Learn how to create your first application to print Hello Kusto using Azure Data Explorer client libraries. ms.reviewer: yogilad ms.topic: how-to ms.date: 02/23/2023
+description: Learn how to create your first app to print Hello Kusto using Azure Data Explorer client libraries. ms.reviewer: yogilad ms.topic: how-to ms.date: 02/23/2023
 ---
-# Hello Kusto: Create your first Azure Data Explorer client application
+# Hello Kusto: Create your first Azure Data Explorer client app

 In this article, you learn how to:

 > [!div class="checklist"]
 >
-> - Create your first client application
+> - Create your first client app
 > - Use interactive authentication
 > - Run a basic query that prints *Hello Kusto!*